Mission, Values & History

 In 2003 classrooms were added and courses were developed for long-term care to enhance the education and preparation for those who will serve our seniors now, and in the future.
 Several of our courses are funded through grants from Kansas Department on Aging, Bank of America and other foundations and grants.

 GERTI is our education component.
 Through GERTI we help to enhance care through education for not only our own employees, but anyone in the healthcare field.
-As of June 2014 over 4,367 students from over 338 various healthcare organizations have gone through our education programs.
+Over 6,000 students from over 450 various healthcare organizations have gone through our education programs.

 To learn more about GERTI, please visit www.gerti.org